Finite element methods for electroneutral multicomponent electrolyte flows: Temporal discretization

 \subsection{Time-stepping methods}

 The semi-discrete problem \cref{eq:disc_transient_ensosm}, together with strongly enforced BCs \cref{eq:disc_steady_bcs} and appropriate integral constraints of \cref{sec:transient_constraints}, amounts to a nonlinear system of differential-algebraic equations (DAEs).
-Many time-stepping schemes exist for solving DAEs, including Runge--Kutta methods and multistep methods \cite{wanner1996solving}.
-In our numerical simulations we choose to employ implicit Runge-Kutta methods, because of their desirable stability properties and ability to provide high-order temporal accuracy \cite{wanner1996solving}.
+We choose to solve these DAEs using implicit Runge-Kutta methods, because of their desirable stability properties and ability to provide high-order temporal accuracy \cite{wanner1996solving}.